MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup/configuration.md

 ms.reviewer: deonhe
 ---

-# Configure automation kit
+# Configure Automation Kit

-## Define configuration data for the automation kit
+## Define configuration data for the Automation Kit

-Use the Automation CoE admin account, navigate to the main environment and open the automation center app.
+Use the Automation Kit admin account, navigate to the main environment and open the automation center app.

-The **Automation Center** is where we configure how several aspects of how the Automation CoE functions.
+The **Automation Center** is where we configure how several aspects of how the Automation Kit functions.

 There are a few things you need to configure when you first import the kit.